saranyaan/my-sample-app/README.md

 **Overview**
 This project demonstrates a CI/CD pipeline for a Python application using Jenkins, Docker, and Kubernetes deployed on an AWS EC2 instance.

 ✅ Continuous Integration (CI):

-++Trigger Jenkins build automatically using GitHub Webhooks ++ Containerize the Python application using Docker
++ Trigger Jenkins build automatically using GitHub Webhooks ++ Containerize the Python application using Docker
 ++ Push the Docker image to Docker Hub
 ✅ Continuous Deployment (CD):